-ATL and BTL are some of the most known acronyms for this 2 realms of communication: Above The Line and Below The Line.
+ATL and BTL are some of the most known acronyms for these 2 realms of communication: Above The Line and Below The Line.

-Which means that with the new century most companies made a bet for BTL communication: sales force, window display, Visual Merchandising, public relationship, patronage and sponsorship.
+This means that with the new century most companies made a bet for BTL communication: salesforce, window display, Visual Merchandising, public relationship, patronage, and sponsorship.
 The communication at the point of purchase (which is the one we are going to talk here in this blog) might have many topics or classifications -it depends on the author- but here, we are going to get straight to the point:

-Communication at point of sale could be divide in two big main blocks, the signage communication and the setting communication.
+Communication at point of sale could be divide into two big main blocks, the signage communication, and the setting communication.
 Both are important and they must be balanced.

-To balance them is a very difficult thing, specially in supermarkets and department stores, first and foremore in the food category, as shown below:
+To balance them is a very difficult thing, especially in supermarkets and department stores, first and fore more in the food category, as shown below:

 Even when there are a large number of suppliers within the same category and almost all are at the same level of competitiveness and all at the same time want to have the best portion of the shelf to display and highlight their products.
 This is when the retailer’s cash register begins to invoice and invoice the sale of privileged spaces within the linear.

-But, which is the point between a good visual merchandising and the disastrous of becoming something (derogatory in nature), in spanish language aka «mercado Persa»?
+But, which is the point between a good visual merchandising and the disastrous of becoming something (derogatory in nature), in the Spanish language aka «Mercado Persa»?

 Different categories and sections, the same instruments and tools.
 Now, in fashion retail, for instance, we got this: